huggingface/text-generation-inference/docs/source/basic_tutorials/using_guidance.md

 In addition to the grammar parameter, we've also introduced a set of tools and functions to help you get the most out of the Messages API.

-Tools are a set of user defined functions that can be used in tandem with the chat functionality to enhance the AI's capabilities.
-You can use these tools to perform a variety of tasks, such as data manipulation, formatting, and more.
+Tools are a set of user defined functions that can be used in tandem with the chat functionality to enhance the LLM's capabilities.
+Functions, similar to grammar are defined as JSON schema and can be passed as part of the parameters to the Messages API.

 Functions, similar to grammar are defined as JSON schema and can be passed as part of the parameters to the Messages API.